- Worldwide some 200 000 homicides occur among youth 10–29 years of age each year, which is 43% of the total number of homicides globally each year.

 - developing guidance for Member States and all relevant sectors to prevent youth violence and strengthen responses to it;

-- supporting national efforts to prevent youth violence;
+- supporting national efforts to prevent youth violence; and

 - collaborating with international agencies and organizations to prevent youth violence globally.